Guide Dog Class Lecture: Working on Platforms

 How to Work Along the Platform

-Orientation: Before working solo on a raised platform, it is important to first be well-oriented to the area.
-It is very easy to become disoriented on a noisy platform and direct a dog the wrong way, so choose the safest possible routes.
+When working your guide dog on a raised platform, it is important to be well-oriented to the area.
+It is easy to become disoriented on a noisy platform and direct your guide dog in the incorrect direction, choose the safest possible routes.
+Orientation to the platform area may include heeling your guide while using your long cane or utilizing human guide before working in the area with your guide dog.

 Working Guidelines

 In general, the fewer steps you travel along a platform, the better.
-Find out approximately where the train will stop on the platform, so you can wait near that area.
-Whenever possible, walk with your dog between you and the edge, even if your train will arrive on the opposite side.
+Find out approximately where the train will stop on the platform, and wait near that area.
+Whenever possible, walk with your dog between you and the platform edge, even if your train will arrive on the opposite side.
 On a double-edged platform, direct your dog to travel to the left of the center obstacles.

 Since the loud noise of a train can be disorienting and even stressful, you may choose to halt your dog and wait for quiet before continuing guidework.
 Some stations are so busy that there is always a train coming or going – in this case, be cautious and attentive as you walk.

-Whenever working on the platform, if your dog is ever reluctant to respond to your verbal cues, you may be inadvertently directing him towards the platform edge.
-The hesitancy may indicate that it is not safe to continue.
+Whenever working on the platform, if your dog is ever reluctant to respond to your verbal cues, you may be inadvertently directing them towards the platform edge.
+Your guide’s hesitancy may indicate that it is not safe to continue.

-If your dog is hesitant, get more information before insisting that your dog respond to a directional command.
-Whenever you realize that your dog purposely turns away from the edge in an effort to get farther away from it, lavishly praise and reward your dog!
+In this case, get more information before insisting that your dog responds to a directional cue.
+Whenever you realize that your dog purposely turns away from the edge to get farther away from it, offer meaningful praise and reward your dog!
 This is a great example of intelligent disobedience.

-While waiting, face the tracks and stay several feet back from the edge.
+While waiting for your train, face the tracks and stay several feet back from the edge.

 Wait until the train has arrived and come to a complete stop before you direct your dog to board.

-It is important for you and your dog to remain in close contact, in large part to prevent being separated with one of you on, and one of you off the train.
-Whenever possible, work your dog on and off the vehicle using the harness handle.
+- It is important for you and your dog to remain in close contact, in large part to prevent being separated with one of you on, and one of you off the train.
+Whenever possible, work your dog on and off the train rather than heeling.
 This affords you the greatest accuracy in finding the doors when entering or exiting the vehicle.

-Many of you will have a specific seat that you target (which is a good idea).
+- You may have a specific seat that you target (which is a good idea).
 However, if it is occupied you may need to find an alternate seat or remain standing.
-Avoid any unnecessary movement within the vehicle which may cause you to get too close to the doors.
+Avoid any unnecessary movement within the vehicle which may cause you to lose your balance or get too close to the doors.

-Remember, always remain vigilant on platforms.
+Remember, always remain aware of your surroundings on platforms.
 A casual attitude could lead to orientation loss and potential danger.

 Audio Streaming